Ingridsaeters/Ciliate-niche-evolution/README.md

 ### Notes/Ideas/etc
 - Maybe exclude climate measurements outside 2-3 standard deviations as they could be due to "windblown" ciliates.
 - A lot more animal and plant observations per species compared to us.
 Is it comparable???
 - What strategy to use for plants and animals?
 Already existing, well-sampled phylogenies (like Liu et al 2020) with a minimum of 50% taxonomic coverage?
-Or just all the big phylogenies and get distributions from GBIF?
+Or just all the big phylogenies and get distributions from GBIF/IUCN?
+For now, I will likely just use the phylogenies from Liu et al 2020 and run models on those.
+Once we have preliminary results, we can discuss with Micah, Helene and Ignacio on what seems more reasonable.